Picovoice/speech-to-text-benchmark/README.md

 |       Picovoice Cheetah        |          5.6%          |         12.1%          |   7.7%   |    17.5%    |  10.7%  |
 |       Picovoice Leopard        |          5.3%          |         11.3%          |   7.2%   |    16.2%    |  10.0%  |

-### Core-Hour & Model Size
+#### Core-Hour & Model Size

 To obtain these results, we ran the benchmark across the entire TED-LIUM dataset and recorded the processing time.
 The measurement is carried out on an Ubuntu 22.04 machine with AMD CPU (`AMD Ryzen 9 5900X (12) @ 3.70GHz`), 64 GB of RAM, and NVMe storage, using 10 cores simultaneously.
-We omit Whisper Large (Multilingual) from this benchmark.
+We omit Whisper Large from this benchmark.

 |      Engine       | Core-Hour | Model Size / MB |
 |:-----------------:|:---------:|:---------------:|